pixelhandler/ember-http-mocks-rethinkdb-adapter/README.md

 For more information on using ember-cli, visit [ember-cli.com].

+For an example application using this addon see https://github.com/pixelhandler/ember-slide-deck

 ## Installation

     npm install --save-dev rethinkdb_adapter
     ember install:addon ember-http-mocks-rethinkdb-adapter
+    npm install

 ## Generator: http-mock-db